quinnmax/situate/readme.md

 example: "parameters_situate_default.json"

 A list of several *Situate running parameters* files can be included in the *experiment parameters file*.
-If this is the case, each parameterization will be run.
+If they are, each parameterization will be run.

-#### Training and testing image directories
+#### Training and testing images

+Images used for training are easiest to specify with a directory for each.

 	"directory_train" : "/Users/Max/Documents/images/DogWalking_PortlandSimple_train/",
 	"directory_test"  : "/Users/Max/Documents/images/DogWalking_PortlandSimple_test/",